FemkeKocken/m21project/Journal.md

+## Entry 13/05/2023 ##

+Everything went to shit, and I prcrastinated too long.
+What helped was to start planning usertests to force me to work.
+THat's what I'm doing now.
+Save Your Soul is done.

+Some notes on the design:
+ - blue screen of death
+ - pixellook for computer look
+ - attempt at a repetative patern as a flourish
+ - I had to change the movement a bit as it just wasnt in my skill to do it the way I wanted to

+I need to do one more for today

 ## Entry 02/05/2023 ##

 So well, that went remarkibly bad.
 I am teribly stuck in the phase of: I have put to bar too high, my tastes are better than my skills, I don't want to do it and I am getting tired of this project already.
 I spoke to Rilla and Max and I just need to get the point across.
 No need for dramatics or flair or whatever.
 Just have something.
 I'll take off tomorrow and then work on it on Sunday.